 Why I’d Rather Save The World At 14 Than Play Minecraft

 In many ways, I am just a normal 14 year old.
 I am busy with schoolwork along with several school activities.
 I love animals, especially horses and elephants.
-I enjoy funny Youtube videos and computer games like Minecraft.
+I enjoy funny Youtube videos and computer games like Minecraft (I’ve even got my own server from one of the Minecraft server hosting providers out there).
 And my friends and family mean the world to me.

 Speaking of the world, Mother Earth is sending signals that it is suffering.
 Even though I am just 14, I can’t stand by and do nothing.
 That’s just not my style.
 When I was 4 I realized that the actions we take today can have an impact on our world.
 One day, after leaving a store, I said to my parents, “No one cares about our planet except for us”.
 I told my parents that no one brought their own reusable bags except for us.
 From a young age I knew that protecting the Earth started with us.
 Around the age of 10, my parents started exposing me to issues that were affected the animals I love, and so I started to really raise my voice to help the Earth and its animals.
 I raised money and awareness for various animal causes (it was difficult to focus on just one cause) by speaking at protests and rallies, collecting petitions to send to politicians, leading fundraisers, and producing educational videos to spread awareness of animal issues.